Maarten234/Node-red-Dynamic-energy-prices/README.md

 Even though APEX prices changes every 15min, Frank energie applies hourly prices.
 The hourly price applied by Frank energie is the average of APEX price for that hour.

 Frank energie has a GraphQL api available, more details can be found through this link: [https://reversed.notion.site/Marktprijzen-API-89ce600a88ac4abe8c2ad89d3167a83e](https://reversed.notion.site/Marktprijzen-API-89ce600a88ac4abe8c2ad89d3167a83e)
+Node-red flow to request the day ahead price for Frank energie.
 ![Frank energie flow](/images/Frank%20energie.gif)